 Yes.
 You have to have at least one healthy pregnancy and delivery without complications.
 Doctors need to ensure your body is able to carry a healthy pregnancy.

 A surrogate’s spouse or partner plays a vital role of support for the surrogate throughout her surrogacy journey.
 Watch surrogate Samantha share her perspective on her husband’s role in surrogacy.

 All of ConceiveAbilities surrogates are gestational surrogates.
 The most common form of modern surrogacy is achieved with a gestational carrier.
-This is a woman who undergoes in vitro fertilization and carries an embryo that was created with an egg from the intended mother (or donor) and sperm from the intended father (or donor).
+Unlike traditional surrogates, a gestational surrogate is a woman who undergoes in vitro fertilization and carries an embryo that was created with an egg from the intended mother (or donor) and sperm from the intended father (or donor).

 Age, physical and mental health, previous pregnancies and US residency are basic qualifications you must meet to begin your surrogacy journey.
 Learn more about surrogate requirements and watch fertility expert Dr. Angie Beltsos explain the requirements to be a surrogate and why they are important.
 Don’t be discouraged if you think you may be disqualified to be a surrogate.
 Our experts will determine the next steps for you on your surrogate journey.
 You can also take this 5-minute survey to see if you meet the basic surrogate requirements.

 Because more families are choosing surrogacy, surrogates are in high demand.
 To find out your personalized base surrogate pay, use our surrogate pay calculator.